 You may have to pay additional costs during your studies.
 The cost of optional activities is not included in your tuition fee and you will need to meet this cost in addition to your fees.
-A summary of the costs that are included and any extras that you may be expected to pay, and what is included in your fees, while studying a course in the School of Architecture, Technology and Engineering in the 2022–23 academic year are listed here.
+A summary of the costs that are included and any extras that you may be expected to pay while studying a course in the School of Architecture, Technology and Engineering in the 2022–23 academic year are listed here.

 Architecture, interior architecture, design and product design additional costs

 You can chat with our enquiries team if you have a question or need more information.
 Or check our finance pages for advice about funding and scholarships as well as more information about fees and advice on international and island fee-paying status.